bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # result of &lt;bes fixlet&gt;

-Returns a list of all &lt;bes fixlet result&gt; objects for all computers that have reported on the specified Fixlet message.
+Returns a list of all &lt;bes fixlet result&gt; objects for all computers that have reported on the specified fixlet.

 # sans id list of &lt;bes fixlet&gt;

-Returns a string containing the list of SANS (SysAdmin, Audit, Network, Security) ID numbers associated with the specified Fixlet message.
+Returns a string containing the list of SANS (SysAdmin, Audit, Network, Security) ID numbers associated with the specified fixlet.

 # set of &lt;bes fixlet&gt;